olooney/oranlooney.com/content/post/kaprekar.md

-Note that `k(n)` computes one iteration of the routine and returns the next number in the series, while `kaprekar(n)` returns both the number of iterations it takes to reach the fixed point and the value of the fixed point itself as a pair, e.g. `[5, 6174]`.
+Note that `k(n)` computes one iteration of the routine and returns the next number in the series, while `kaprekar(n)` returns both the number of iterations it takes to reach the fixed point and the value of the fixed point itself as a pair; for example, `(5, 6174)` means "reached the fixed point 6174 after 5 iterations."

-Implementing Kaprekar is trivial.
-Showing that every valid four digit number reaches the fixed point 6174 is computationally cheap given there are only 9,990 such numbers.
-(Remember, numbers having all identical digits are excluded.)
-Explaining why it should have a unique fixed point, or why the convergence is rapid, is not so simple.
-For example, it would be entirely plausible for it to converge to a cycle, oscillating forever between two or more values for ever.
-Or for it to converge to one of several distinct fixed points or cycles depending on the starting number.
+Implementing Kaprekar is easy.
+Showing that every valid four digit number reaches the fixed point 6174 is computationally trivial given there are only 9,990 such numbers.
+Explaining why it should have a unique fixed point and why the convergence is so rapid is not so simple.
+For example, it would be entirely plausible for it to converge to a cycle, oscillating forever between two or more values for ever, or for it to converge to one of several distinct fixed points or cycles depending on the starting number.

-It's also not at all obvious why the convergence should be so rapid - if every iteration sent each number to a "random" number, it's possible that it could take up to 9,989 iterations.
-If each iteration cut down the number of surviving numbers by half, it would still take about 13 iterations to collapse to a single value.
+It's also not clear why the convergence should be *so* rapid: if each iteration cut down the number of surviving numbers by half, it would still take about 13 iterations to collapse to a single value.
 In that sense, Kaprekar converges "surprisingly" quickly.

-Let's investigate that a little and see if we can say anything about the nature of the convergence.
+Let's see if we can say anything interesting about the nature of the convergence.
+We'll use data visualization to develop intuition and formulate hypotheses, then write simple programs to validate them.

 Number of Iterations
 --------------------

-Let's start with a simple histogram:
+We'll start with a simple histogram:

 <img src="/post/kaprekar_files/histogram.png">

 Most numbers are "far" from the fixed-point and require many iterations to reach it.

-I've plotted the convergence on a log scale to get it to fit.
-We start with the full pool of 9,990 distinct valid numbers, and for each iteration we plot how many unique numbers remain after $k$ iterations.
+Next, let's try to get a sense of how rapid convergence is.
+We start with the full pool of 9,990 distinct valid numbers, and for each iteration we plot (using a log scale) how many unique numbers remain after $k$ iterations:

 <img src="/post/kaprekar_files/convergence.png">

-I've also plotted the number of unique "sorted" values, where "sorted" means that the digits of the number where sorted.
-The reason for that is because it is possible to think of the Kaprekar routine in two parts.
-First, it sorts the digits of the number, then it differences it with its reverse.
+This graph also shows the number of unique "sorted" values, where "sorted" means that the digits of the number where sorted.
+It is possible to think of the Kaprekar routine as two separate steps: it first sorts the digits of the number, then it differences it with its reverse.
 That means that it essentially ignores the original order of digits; any two numbers with the same set of digits, regardless of order, will necessarily have the same result.
-So numbers like 4277, 2477, 7427, 7274 and so on will all map the same number.
-This already collapses many values together.
-In fact, we can see that in the very first iteration, this sorting process has already reduced the set of valid numbers from 9,990 to 705 - reducing the pool by 97%.
+Numbers like 4277, 2477, 7427, and 7274 will all map the same number.
+The digit sorting step is responsible for the lions share of collisions; in fact, we can see that in the very first iteration it has already reduced the set of valid numbers from 9,990 to 705 - reducing the pool by 97%.

-However, the second part, differencing with the reverse, is also responsible for a large number of collapses.
-After the first iteration, we've gone from 705 unique sorted values to only 54, reducing the total pool of survivors by another 92%.
-Together, these eliminate 99.5% of all unique values in the first iteration alone.
+However, the second step, differencing with the reverse, is also responsible for a large number of collapses.
+After the first differencing step, we've gone from 705 unique sorted values to only 54, reducing the total pool of survivors by another 92%.
+Taken together, these eliminate 99.5% of all unique values in the first iteration alone.

-After that, however, convergence slows considerably, with each subsequent iteration roughly cutting the pool of unique numbers in half until we are finally left with only one (the 6174 fixed point) after seven iterations.
+After that, convergence slows considerably.
+The slope on the log scale plot is about 1/2, which means that each subsequent iteration cuts the pool of unique numbers roughly in half.

-To conveniently visualize all numbers up to 9999, we take the first two digits as the x coordinate and the last two digits as the y coordinate and plot them on a 100x100 grid.
+The above visualizations are good high level summaries but we want to investigate the structure in more detail, ideally all the way down to the individual numbers.
+To visualize all numbers up to 9999 on a single graph, we take the first two digits as the x coordinate and the last two digits as the y coordinate and plot them on a 100x100 grid.
 (I didn't invent this - it seems to be quite a common way to visualize the Kaprekar routine, although I'm not sure where it originated.)

     # reshape counts into a 2D grid
     data = np.array([0] + kaprekar_iteration_counts(4))